D4v1d98Ru1z/wik/README.md

 ## Features
 - Users can sign up for a free account to store public wikis
 - Users can upgrade their account to premium to store private wikis
+- Payments can be accepted through Braintree or Stripe integrations
 - Premium users can add collaborators to their wikis
 - Wikis can be created through markdown